 Implementation time depends on your current systems and which method you decide to use to exchange information. etHIN’s staff will be able to assist with developing a time frame after talking with you to determine the solution that best suits your needs.

 How much does access to information through etHIN cost?

-The cost will depend on the systems you already have in place and the etHIN solution you decide to use for information sharing.
+The cost will depend on the etHIN solution you decide to use for information sharing and the systems you already have in place.
 There are several options available to you, and etHIN will help assess your needs and arrive at the most cost effective solution for you and your patients.
-Contact us for more information or call us at 865-691-8433.
-If you prefer, you can email us at firstname.lastname@example.org.

 etHIN DirectSX is a HIPAA-compliant, secure messaging service that allows users to securely send and receive protected health information (PHI) messages and attachments to other participating healthcare providers.